How to match a caravan and a car

 3. Kerb weight

-Your car's kerb weight is the weight of the car with a full fuel tank but without passengers or luggage.
+Your tow car's kerb weight is how much it weighs with a full fuel tank but without passengers or luggage.

 4. Gross train weight